-Decades of scientific research has shown that pregnant women who regularly use an electric under or over-blanket have an increased risk of endometrial cancer and miscarriage, and during the first trimester, a four-fold increase in babies being born with cancer.
-Other studies, starting with Hatch 1998 in the US & Dockerty 1998 in New Zealand, have shown that long-term use of electric blankets by children results in a five-fold increase in the risk of leukemia.
+Decades of scientific research has raised concerns that pregnant women who regularly use an electric under or over-blanket have an increased risk of endometrial cancer and miscarriage, and during the first trimester, a four-fold increase in babies being born with cancer.
+Other studies have shown that long-term use of electric blankets by children can result in a five-fold increase in the risk of leukemia.

 So why are the risks not more widely known?

 David Carpenter, M.D., Director of the Institute for Health and the Environment at the University at Albany in New York state decided to find out and published his findings in 2019 in a review article.
 What he discovered was:

 Almost all government or independent studies find either a statistically significant association between magnetic field exposure and childhood leukemia, or an elevated risk… while almost all industry-supported studies fail to find any significant or even suggestive association.

 In other words, there has been a sustained corporate cover-up of the facts.